lslee714/takeoffs/README.md

 #### Shortcuts I took so far (mostly due to time constraints)

+- "Caveman" orchestration (my own script rather than something like docker compose)
+- I want to set up kubernetes with it, ambitiously!
 - Very happy pathed..
 - Probably should separate the one backend app blueprints into two separate microservices; that way, if one goes down, the other doesnt have to necessarily.
 - Using sqlite, hosting a full microserviced application in the cloud w/ a database also isnt trivial, wil revisit